s21sharan/Distributed_TikTok_Scraper/README_SCRAPER.md

 ```

 ### Threading
-The auto-scrolling uses Python threading to scroll multiple windows simultaneously:
+Both auto-scrolling AND video processing use Python threading for maximum speed:
-- Each window scrolls in its own thread
+- **Auto-scrolling**: Each window scrolls in its own thread
+- **Video processing**: Each profile processes videos in its own thread
-- True parallel execution for faster loading
+- True parallel execution for both phases
-- Progress messages may appear interleaved (this is normal)
+- Progress messages may appear interleaved (this is normal and shows true simultaneity)

 ## 📁 File Structure